-The fair value of long-term liabilities is higher than the carrying amount because the authority's portfolio of loans includes loans where the interest rate payable is higher than the current rates available for similar loans as at the Balance Sheet date.

-The fair value for long-term assets at the Balance Sheet date is higher than the carrying amount because the interest rate on similar investments is now lower than that obtained when the investment was originally made.
+The fair value of financial liabilities held at amortised cost is higher than their balance sheet carrying amount because the authority's portfolio includes a number of loans where the interest rate payable is higher than the current rates available for similar loans as at the balance sheet date.
+The fair value of financial assets held at amortised cost is higher than their balance sheet carrying amount because the interest rate on similar investments is now lower than that obtained when the investment was originally made.